Group Testing with Prior Statistics: Main Results

-Suppose the universal set $\tps$ is non-skewed and thus has a pre-partition.
+In our block algorithm, we assume the existence of suitable pre-partition and use, as a sub-algorithm, the CCA for each subset $\is_{s}$, for which we control the testing complexity and the corresponding probability of error.
+We exemplify the matrix $\mathbf{M}$ of the block algorithm in Figure~\ref{fig:block}.

+Suppose the $L$ subsets are pre-partitioned according to the pre-partition model in Section~\ref{sec:pre}.
 Each ample subset of the partition will be considered separately.
-We use the following steps to specify the corresponding testing sub-matrix $M_{s}$:
+We use the following steps to specify the corresponding testing sub-matrix $M_{s}$ ($s=2,\ldots,L$):